bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 => ["Potato Bread", "French Fries", "Potato Pizza", "Yams"]
 ```

-`puts` is a built-in Ruby method for outputing to he screen.
+`puts` is a built-in Ruby method for outputing to the screen.

 When `puts` receives an array as its argument, it splits the array onto separate lines and outputs each line: